 - The title and abstract pages of your thesis.

 - The Prior Presentation and Publication Form, signed by your advisor.

 - The two reader's reports, signed by the readers.

-At the same time, you must e-mail the Graduate Administrator a complete PDF version of the thesis (the same version that you submitted in hardcopy), which will be posted on the department website.
+At the same time, you must e-mail the Graduate Administrator a complete PDF version of the thesis, which will be posted on the department website.

 The next step is to generate your degree application through SCORE.
 When completed, this application is automatically sent to the Graduate Administrator.
 The Graduate Administrator must receive your degree application from SCORE 16 days prior to the date of your FPO.
 The Graduate Administrator then works with the Director of Graduate Studies and the Graduate School to secure approval for your FPO.
 You are not officially on deposit until the Graduate Administrator has processed your degree application.
 Your FPO date must be at least 14 days after the day you are officially on deposit.

 The Mudd Library website includes information on formatting your thesis.
 The Graduate School supplies a PhD defense checklist which you should consult; however, note that the departmental deadline for receipt of your degree application is two days earlier than the Graduate School's deadline; this is because up to two days are needed for departmental review before your approved application is forwarded to the Graduate School.

 The rest of this page provides further details on the end-of-degree process.